DanielSchneider404/DanielSchneider404/README.md

 <p align="justify">

 I like watching people have fun together.
 Seeing them laugh, joke around, and enjoy each other's company somehow makes me smile.
 Sometimes I wish I could be part of moments like that, but I never really know how to fit in.
 Conversations don't come naturally to me, and I always end up standing quietly on the sidelines.
-Maybe that's just who I am—someone who watches from a distance while everyone else is making memories.
+Maybe, that's just who I am—someone who watches from a distance while everyone else is making memories.Maybe one day I'll find people I can truly belong with.
+Until then, I'm okay with being the quiet one in the corner, listening more than speaking.
+Even if I don't always know what to say, I still enjoy being around people and watching them smile.
+Sometimes that's enough for me.

 </p>